dagzk/Books_Web_Scraping/README.md

 # Simple_Webscraping
-This simple project was to practice web scraping using a practice scraping website.
+This simple project was to practice web scraping and visualizing the data using a practice scraping website.